carlolars/zha-device-handlers/README.md

 Open a terminal at the root of the project and run the setup script: `script/setup` This script will install all necessary dependencies and it will install the precommit hook.

 All the dependencies are installed using the locked versions in the `uv.lock` file.
+To keep the environment up to date with the locked versions of the dependencies, run `uv sync` make sure the environment matches the `uv.lock` file.

 ### Running the tests